-This section does not apply to claims for benefits provided through any of the HMOs (either the medical HMO, the dental HMO, or the dental benefits under the free family dental/vision benefits).
-See the applicable HMO EOC for more information about filing claims and appeals for these types of claims.
+This section does not apply to claims for benefits provided through any of the HMOs (either the medical HMO or either of the dental HMOs).
+See the applicable HMO booklet for more information about filing claims and appeals for these types of claims.